Summers are magical, right? School is out, the days are long, and free time abounds.

 Start by asking one simple question—what do you want your children to gain from their experience?
 You send them to school so they can get smarter, and off to baseball practice so they can become a better hitter or pitcher.
 Sending them to camp shouldn’t be any different.

 In carrying out your camp conversations, don’t forget to cater the discussion to your audience.
-Tweens and teens for instance might immediately shut down at the mere uttering of “summer camp.”
+Tween summer activities look a little different, and teens for instance might immediately shut down at the mere uttering of “summer camp.”
 But, maybe they’d be interested in a pre-college summer program, or a sports academy with like-minded peers?

 The goal is to get kids excited about summer by finding programs that speak to their current interests.
 By starting the process with you and your child on the same page and speaking the same language, you’re more likely to find a camp you both love.